 So I guess you have decided to do a boudoir session.
 Yay!!
 This decision should be a fascinating journey for you.
 I have to admit that researching about choosing the best photographer can be daunting and scary, so I am here to help you.
-I want to look out for every woman who plans on doing a boudoir photography session because this is a huge investment that you do not want to regret.
+I want to look out for every woman who plans on doing a boudoir photography session because this is a considerable investment that you do not want to regret.

 Do you want a male or female photographer?
 Picture this.
 You will be alone with a stranger in your most vulnerable state.
 How comfortable will you be in front of that person?
 Now, not all male photographers are creeps!
-There are some in Singapore who are respectable and are great boudoir photographers.
+There are many in Singapore who are respectable and are great boudoir photographers.
 Meet them in person.
 Talk to them.
 Ask them what their approach to boudoir photography is.
-Why do they like boudoir photography.
+Why do they like boudoir photography?
 Find out if they will have a female assistant on the set during the session or if you are allowed to bring a friend along to your session.
 Trust your gut.

 Personality: Can you connect with this photographer?
-Check out their social media pages, what kind of vibe do they give?
+Check out their social media pages.
+What kind of vibe do they give?
 Are they boring?
 Fun?
 What about the language and tone used in their blogs?
-This photographer has to be able to build a trusting relationship with you, so talk to them in person.
+This photographer has to build a trusting relationship with you, so talk to them in person.
 It's the photographer's effort of reaching out to you and being easily reachable that tells you whether you will get a valuable experience out of your session.
 A session at The Pin-up Rebels is like going to a pyjama party where we open up ourselves, talk about anything and everything.
 We celebrate you for BEING YOU during your entire session in our safe, respectful and non-judgemental environment.

 Check out their portfolio on their website and their social media.
 Do you LOVE their work?
 Are you into the gritty, raunchy look?
 Or more romantic?
 Bright and airy?
 Dark and moody?
-If they can do a range of looks, be specific with the style you are looking for by sharing images that inspire you.
+If they can do a range of looks, be specific with style you are looking for by sharing images that inspire you.

 I firmly believe that you get what you pay for.
 I'll be honest; boudoir photography is a luxury experience.
 Some photographers charge cheap or free because they are building up their portfolio.
 So please pay what you are worth.
 Here are some questions to ask a photographer on their pricing: